Stadium Inauguration: 1984

 In order to comply with the rules of the Serie B championship, the stadium, apart from having the artificial turf replaced, was also subjected to other improvements.
 One of the changes concerned safety, the video surveillance system and external illumination was improved to ensure the best possible visibility especially during night matches.
 Nevertheless, the interior stadium fence, which had already been renovated still complied with Serie B standards therefore it remained unchanged along with the section for guest fans.
 The locker rooms underneath the stands were renovated and an anti-doping room was added.
 The seating capacity was increased to 10,000 people and the press stand was widened to increase the number of spots for journalists.

-Is a synthetic pitch an advantage?
+Is an artificial turf pitch an advantage?

 While many teams in Italy and as many in Europe train on artificial turf, there remains a certain reservation about using it for football.
 Many say that an artificial grass pitch can result in a higher number of injuries.